36 Hours in Park Rapids, Minnesota

 Sip a spiked basil lemonade while you wait for a tangy salad or beautifully browned crock of manicotti or lasagna at Necce's Ristorante in downtown Park Rapids for an early dinner.
 Try homemade spumoni made with raspberries and pistachios for a sweet finish.

-Catch a concert @ 6 pm Necce’s often has live music on summer weekends, but you can also catch a two-hour concert downtown Park Rapids on Thursday nights.
+Necce's often has live music on summer weekends, but you can also sometimes catch a concert in downtown Park Rapids.
 Plan B?
-Take a Lake Itasca sunset cruise.
-Rent a kayak, canoe, pontoon or fishing boat from Itasca Sports.
+Relax and enjoy a Lake Itasca sunset.

 Start sweet @ 9 a.m.